- Initial State Streaming SDK for LabVIEW on Github

 - HTTP API Reference used by these VIs

 - If you are new to Initial State, it is a good idea to understand the platform outside the LabVIEW context.
-Go through our getting started guide to quickly familiarized yourself.
+Go through our getting started guide to quickly familiarize yourself.

-- You will need LabVIEW 2013 (LabVIEW 2018 in the case of using LabVIEW Tools Network) or higher running on a computer with internet access.
+- You will need LabVIEW 2013 or higher running on a computer with internet access.

-- This toolkit is verified on Windows 10, but will likely run on MacOS, Linux, and LabVIEW Real Time as it uses cross platform LabVIEW code.
+- This toolkit is verified on Windows 10, but will likely run on MacOS, Linux, and LabVIEW Real Time as it utilizes cross-platform LabVIEW code.

 - To successfully run the "Looping" LabVIEW example, you will need a valid Access Key from your Initial State account.
 (How-to is in getting started guide)